 - Vanilla Extract: This provides a wonderful background flavor for the lemon cream cheese icing.
 Omit if needed.

 - Lemon Juice: This is an essential ingredient to making the best lemon cream cheese frosting.
-You’re more likely to already have lemons on hand, but if not, replace the 2 tablespoons (30 ml) lemon juice with 2 tsp (10 ml) lemon extract.
+You’re more likely to already have lemons on hand, but if not, replace the 2 tablespoons (30 ml) lemon juice with 2 teaspoon (10 ml) lemon extract.

 Lemon Curd Frosting: Swap out the lemon juice for the same amount of lemon curd in the cream cheese lemon frosting.